0xsamgreen/salvadoge/README.md

 node index.mjs
 ```

+The server should now be running on `http://localhost:3001`.

 2. Build and deploy the smart contract:

 In a separate terminal, navigate to the `contract` directory and deploy the smart contract using Hardhat: